JetBrains/lets-plot-docs/docs/_sources/shared/features.rst.txt

     Grouping Plots

-    :py:mod:`GGBunch <lets_plot.GGBunch>` shows a collection of plots on one figure; each plot in the collection can have an arbitrary location and size
+    :py:mod:`GGBunch <lets_plot.GGBunch>` shows a collection of plots on one figure.
+Each plot in the collection can have an arbitrary location and size.

     ---
     .. image:: /_static/images/icons/features/kotlin-api.png

     Kotlin API

-    The Kotlin API also is available in Jupyter and Datalore; the library enables embedding plots into a JVM and a Kotlin/JS application
+    R, Python, what’s next?
+Right. `Lets-Plot Kotlin API <https://github.com/JetBrains/lets-plot-kotlin>`__ enables data visualization in JVM and Kotlin/JS applications as well as in scientific notebooks like Jupyter and Datalore.

     ---
     ---